ngzhenghui94/SymmetricAES/README.md

-Symmetric AES-256 Encryption Algorithm in CBC mode with PKCS5Padding using Java Cryptography Library
+Symmetric AES-256 Encryption Algorithm in CBC mode with PKCS5Padding

 # How to use
 ## To Generate the AES Key: